nuseku/MadMath/README.md

-# MadMath (Rebranded to Luna Math?)
+# MadMath

 Personal Project of Miktad Cakmak and Nuray Kutlu (Summer 2023)

 Website made for Nuray Kutlu's math students.
 Webste is currently being updated!
-...Implementing a functional backend database using postgreSQL.
+*Implementing a functional backend database using postgreSQL.
-...Working on using user credentials stored in database table to validate login.
+*Working on using user credentials stored in database table to validate login.
-...Adding functionality to schedule classes.
+*Adding functionality to schedule classes.
-...Future goal of allowing the website to be accessed by the internet.
+*Future goal of allowing the website to be accessed by the internet.
-...Stay Tuned!
+*Stay Tuned!

 To run this website locally: clone the repository, cd into directory, enter 'npm run start' in terminal!